Chart Color Schemes

 Bunyip lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Bunyip's estimated population as of Nov 2025 is around 3,336.
-This reflects an increase of 205 people since the 2021 Census, which reported a population of 3,131.
-The change was inferred from the resident population of 3,265 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 137 persons per square kilometer.
-Over the past decade, Bunyip has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the state's average.
-Population growth was primarily driven by interstate migration contributing approximately 40% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Bunyip is estimated at around 3,344, reflecting an increase of 213 people since the 2021 Census which reported a population of 3,131.
+This change was inferred from AreaSearch's estimation of the resident population at 3,265 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 25 validated new addresses since the Census date.
+This level of population equates to a density ratio of 138 persons per square kilometer.
+Over the past decade, Bunyip has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the state.
+Population growth for the area was primarily driven by interstate migration contributing approximately 40.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projected demographic shifts, an above median population growth is projected for the Bunyip statistical area (Lv2).
-It is expected to grow by 556 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.8% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above median population growth is projected for the suburb with an expected growth of 569 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.9% in total over the 17 years.

 Frequently Asked Questions - Population